 The government-wide statements are divided into two categories: 1) governmental activities, 2) component units.
-The governmental activities include most of the Town's basic services such as general government, public safety, highways/streets, economic development, culture and recreation, and debt service.
+The governmental activities include most of the Town's basic services such as general government, public safety, transportation, inspections, stormwater, economic and physical development, environmental protection, and debt service.
 Property taxes and State and federal grant funds finance most of these activities.
 The final category is the component unit.
 Although legally separate from the Town, the ABC Board is important to the Town.
 The Town exercises control over the Board by appointing its members and the Board is required to distribute its profits to the Town.